Step 1 Activate Your Handshake Profile

 - Check into an event via QR code

-LinkedIn and Handshake both have similar job search functions, but Handshake has these unique features for students:
+LinkedIn and Handshake both have similar job search tools, but Handshake has these unique features for college students:

 - On-campus positions are posted on Handshake frequently